nagraj98/mpii-pose-classification/ReadMe.md

 Although many experiments use neural networks to achieve the classification, some stakeholders demand better explainability.

-Here we have a small subset of mpii's annotated data, filtered to include positions related to sports and exercise.
+Here we have a small subset of mpii's annotated data, filtered to include only the positions related to sports and exercise.
 The challenge here is to use just the annotations (and not the images) for pose classification.

 - Machine Learning Task: **Classification**
 - Target Variable: **Activity name**